Centennial Park Concept Landscape Plan

 People need Centennial Park!

-by bxsamh, almost 7 years ago
+by bxsamh, over 7 years ago

 I love Centennial Park and visit almost every day with my dogs.
 I get to see the park being used in many ways, by many different people.
 It would be such a shame to lose this park to more buildings, which Bathurst seems to have in abundance, unlike parkland.
 There are so many simple things that could be done to improve the park and increase its use and value, and to improve the health and well being of those that use it.